-Pawan Singh and Nirmala Ji belongs to a small village called Jawa in Chamba in Himachal Pradesh.
+Pawan Singh and Nirmala Ji belong to a small village called Jawa in Chamba in Himachal Pradesh.
 They belong to the Gaddi community.
-Pawan’s parents as well as grandparents were singers and musicians and therefore Pawan was born in a musical atmosphere.
-It was unlikely for him to not pursue music.
+Pawan’s parents, as well as grandparents, were singers and musicians, and therefore, Pawan was born in a musical atmosphere.
+It was unlikely for him not to pursue music.
 The family supported his musical career and wanted to make him a singing star.
-His interest in singing was further developed when he started participating in singing competition in school.
+His interest in singing was further developed when he started participating in singing competitions in school.
 Somehow in the midst of his career, he left singing and tried working other jobs like farming, animal husbandry and mason.
-He continued it for years and lost touch for music.
-But eventually eh return back to it.
-Since he lost touch to music, he forgot to play his khanjari and ruvana and it was a tough time for him to learn it again.
+He continued it for years and lost touch with music.
+But eventually, he returned back to it.
+Since he lost touch with the music, he forgot to play his khanjar and ruvana, and it was a tough time for him to learn it again.
 He says that he didn’t lose hope.
 He kept on playing and singing till he eventually learned it.
 Today he is an able singer and plays his instruments very well.
-Pawan now sings and simultaneous plays ruvana, khanjari and ghungroo.
-He got married with Nirmala, who hails from Bharmour and taught her singing.
+Pawan now sings and simultaneously plays ruvana, khanjari and ghungroo.
+He got married to Nirmala, who hails from Bharmour, and he taught her to sing.
 Nirmala also goes to several villages with him and sings by his side.

 The main source of income for the group is music.
-As passionate and driven he is for music, he doesn’t deny the fact that one is not able to completely pay his bills through music.
-He has worked for years in musica nd faced a lot of difficulties.
-Sometimes, they don’t get enough shows and there are months in which playing music or singing is strictly prohibited so they have to see other jobs.
+As passionate and driven as he is for music, he doesn’t deny the fact that one is not able to completely pay his bills through music.
+He has worked for years in music and faced a lot of difficulties.
+Sometimes, they don’t get enough shows, and there are months in which playing music or singing is strictly prohibited, so they have to get other jobs.
 Pawan works as a mason and a farmer to get the work done and get money for his and his family’s livelihood.
 He likes to sing a variety of songs.
-Songs which are based on topics like nature, cultural lives of people.
-Festivals, life of people, Gods and goddesses,etc. His favourite songs are religious songs which are dedicated to Gods and Goddess.
-He considers himself as a devotee of Lord Shiva, just like most of the people of Himachal Pradesh.
-He talks about the importance of guru in singing.
+Songs are based on topics like nature and the cultural lives of people.
+Festivals, life of people, Gods and goddesses, etc. His favourite songs are religious songs which are dedicated to Gods and Goddesses.
+He considers himself a devotee of Lord Shiva, just like most of the people of Himachal Pradesh.
+He talks about the importance of gurus in singing.
 No one can learn without a guru.
 “Gru toh har cheez ke liye dharan karna padta hai aur maine taya ji se guru path sikha hai”

-His father and grandfather was into this job of music and they wanted someone to pass on their torch too.
-As Pawan’s siblings don’t follow music and are working in different fields, he became the sole torch bearer and holds this responsibility on his shoulders to bring forward their heritage to the future generation.
+His father and grandfather were into this job of music, and they wanted someone to pass on their torch, too.
+As Pawan’s siblings don’t follow the music and are working in different fields, he became the sole torch bearer and holds this responsibility on his shoulders to bring forward their heritage to the future generation.
 “Kaam khud sikha deta hai aadmi ko.
 Galat hoga pehle lekin dheere dheere sudhaar hoga”.
 It is clearly visible that it is difficult to play ruvana.
 It is even more difficult to play in synchronization with khanjari and singing.
 It comes only through practice.
-When we asked him what he feels about women pursuing a career in music.
-He said that it is completely fine for women to play instruments and sing.
-He doesn’t offer any resistance to it and no one else does, but it requires a lot of hard work and training since childhood.
-It is difficult for nirmala to sing because she doesn’t come from a musical background.
-She learned music only after they got married and it is difficult to get people practise to sing while performing daily chores.
-Plus if seen technically it is difficult to follow a music by women because musada gayan has been designed in a way in which firstly the men sings and the women follow.
-It can’t be vice versa s women have shrill voice.
-Moreover, it is difficult for women to stay out of their homes to sing during the night time and travel to villages as it could be unsafe.
+When we asked him what he felt about women pursuing a career in music, he said that it is completely fine for women to play instruments and sing.
+He doesn’t offer any resistance to it, and no one else does, but it has required a lot of hard work and training since childhood.
+It is difficult for Nirmala to sing because she doesn’t come from a musical background.
+She learned music only after they got married, and it was difficult to get people to practise singing while performing daily chores.
+Plus, if seen technically, it is difficult to follow music by women because Musada Gayan has been designed in a way in which firstly, the men sing, and the women follow.
+It can’t be vice versa; women have shrill voices.
+Moreover, it is difficult for women to stay out of their homes to sing during the nighttime and travel to villages as it could be unsafe.

 “Mene sirf ek mahila ko gate hue aur bajate hue dekha abhi atk”

-Pawan was ready to teach us to learn pahari songs.
-He wanted to pass hsi torch.
+Pawan was ready to teach us to learn Pahari songs.
+He wanted to pass his torch.
 He has two daughters and a son.
-All of tehma re young and are studying.
+All of them are young and are studying.

 “Ham chacha taya ke bacche milakar 17 hai, lekin abhi keval em hi gana gata hoon.
 Keval menu hi gana bajana sikha aur abhi is waqt koi aur nhi jo is parampara ko age badha kar lekar jayega”